NIA’s Thermal Insulation Inspector Certification

 Pre-qualifications for the Program

-- Have a minimum of 3 years of experience in commercial and/or industrial construction, process, and maintenance industry, inspection, or related fields;
+- A minimum of 3 years of experience in commercial and/or industrial construction, process, and maintenance industry, inspection, or related fields

-- Have good communication skills and the ability to work in a team environment;
+- Good communication skills and the ability to work in a team environment; and

-- Have the ability to recognize potential basic safety concerns during facility visits and insulation system inspections; and
+- The ability to recognize potential basic safety concerns during facility visits and insulation system inspections.